Teedyuscung: Conflict

 Colonists continued to move onto Indian lands throughout eastern Pennsylvania and the Indians of the Wyoming Valley began to fight back.
 The Lenape in the Wyoming Valley felt pressure from three fronts.
 From the east came settlers from Connecticut which claimed the Wyoming Valley and all of Northern Pennsylvania.
 From the west were the French and their Indian allies who sought to prevent British expansion into the mountains of Pennsylvania.
 And from the south came colonists with land grants from the colonial government in Philadelphia.
 The Lenape were also under pressure from a severe drought that affected their crops.
 Teedyuscung had turned to the Pennsylvania colonial government for aid.
 Pennsylvania referred him to the Iroquois Six Nations government.
-Neither the Iroquois or Governor Robert Morris were able to provide aid the Lenape, who were attacked by French-allied Native Americans.
+Neither the Iroquois or Governor Robert Morris were able to provide aid to the Lenape, who were attacked by French-allied Native Americans.
 Ultimately Teedyuscung chose to align his warriors with the western Delaware and French.

 Teedyuscung and other leaders commenced periodic raids on colonial settlements in Eastern Pennsylvania.
 The Natives sought retribution for the series of "purchases" that resulted in massive loss of land to the colonists.
 Finally Teedyuscung and other leaders met in conferences in Philadelphia and Easton.

 At the 1758 negotiations for the Treaty of Easton, Teedyuscung claimed to represent the French allied Delaware Indians and the Six Nations of the Iroquois, the Shawnee, the Mahican, and the Christian Munsee.
 He sought a promise from the Pennsylvania government that the lands of the Wyoming Valley would be reserved for the displaced Indians of the area.
 Teedyuscung encountered opposition in the talks at Easton and in later talks with the William Penn's family, and the Iroquois Confederacy that he claimed to "represent" in the negotiations.
 The powerful Iroquois Confederacy claimed the Wyoming Valley and that the Lenape simply lived there with its permission.
 A combination of competing interests led to the eventual demise of Teedyuscung and his settlement at Wyolutimunk.